 Parsing an HS256-Signed ID Token Without an access token

-Error Message: The ID Token cannot be validated because it was signed using the HS256 algorithm and public applications (such as a browser) can’t store secrets.
-Please read the associated doc for ways to fix this.
+Error Message: The ID token cannot be validated because it was signed using the HS256 algorithm and public applications (such as a browser) can’t store secrets.

-Calling /userinfo requires an Access Token.
-If you don't ask for an Access Token when authenticating, you will receive the following error:
+/userinfo requires an Access Token.
+If you don't ask for an access token when authenticating, you will receive the following error: